A projector and a light bulb

 It is also important to consider the distance between the projector and the screen.
 Sitting too close to the screen can cause eye strain and discomfort.
 A good rule of thumb is to sit at a distance that is at least twice the width of the screen.
 Additionally, taking breaks every 20 minutes to look away from the screen and focus on something in the distance can help reduce eye fatigue.

-See also How Install Sound Bar to Tv Mount
+See also How to Mount Tv to Rv Wall

 What does research say about projector use and eye health?